 If nonsense poetry is another way of testing the logic of our world – an upending of sense to probe at its boundaries – then it is also a means for expanding it.
-In Lear’s most enduring poem “The Owl and the Pussycat”, he celebrates the most unlikely of pairings.
-The poem is a matrimonial fantasy, but one free of distress as well as the hetero-Victorian expectations Lear himself used as cover (“I anticipate the chance of a Mrs Lear”, he once wrote, half-ironically, “in 40 years hence”).
+In Lear’s most enduring poem, “The Owl and the Pussycat”, he celebrates the most unlikely of pairings.
+The poem is a matrimonial fantasy, but one free of distress and the hetero-Victorian expectations Lear himself used as cover (“I anticipate the chance of a Mrs Lear”, he once wrote, half-ironically, “in 40 years hence”).

 Pussy-Cat proposes to Owl in their beautiful pea-green boat, urging that they have waited too long already for this moment: “O let us be married! too long we have tarried: / But what shall we do for a ring?"
-After securing a ring from a Piggy-wig for one shilling, Owl marries its natural predator and fiancé, a honey-loving feline with a soft-spot for song.
+After securing a ring from a Piggy-wig for the price of one shilling, Owl marries its natural predator, a feline with a soft-spot for honey and song.